The vaccine wars

-A plane carrying the first 50,000 of half a million doses of the Sputnik V vaccine arrived in Tashkent yesterday that will help prevent more deaths from the pandemic ravaging the world.
+A plane carrying the first 50,000 of a million doses of the Sputnik V vaccine arrived in Tashkent yesterday that will help prevent more deaths from the pandemic ravaging the world.
 But on the same day Brazil announced that while it deemed the vaccine safe it had no plans to buy the medicine, despite the fact the epidemic is raging out of control in the country.

 Welcome to the vaccine wars.
 Brazil is widely believed to have turned down an offer to buy the cheap and efficient vaccine after being put under pressure from the US State Department not to do a deal.
 The US appears to be afraid of the soft power wins Russia has been scoring by helping poorer countries around it get the desperately needed medicine while the rich world hoards its own supplies.